secureCodeBox/documentation/docs/auto-discovery/installation.md

 ### Gradual AutoDiscovery Rollout

-To ease the rollout of the auto-discovery in allready existing clusters the auto-discovery by default only works on namespaces specifically enabled by an annotation.
+To ease the rollout of the auto-discovery in already existing clusters the auto-discovery by default only works on namespaces specifically enabled by an annotation.
 This is meant to ensure that the enablement of the auto-discovery can be done in steps, e.g. one team at a time, and to ensure that the initial setup doesn't overwhelm the cluster by creating scans for every resource in it.

 This behavior can be configured using one of the following `resourceInclusion` modes: